Adequate Predimension Inequalities in Differential Fields: The -function

 \section{The $j$-function}

 In this section we will study the Ax-Schanuel inequality for the $j$-function established by Pila and Tsimerman.
-Adequacy of that inequality is still open and we do not answer that question here.
-However, we show that the models of a theory (which is essentially the universal theory of appropriate reducts of differential fields) have the strong amalgamation property (along with all other necessary properties), construct the strong Fra\"iss\'e limit $U$ and give an axiomatisation of its first-order theory.
-Thus, the given axiomatisation will be a candidate for the theory of the differential equation of the $j$-function if we believe the predimension inequality is adequate.
-We will also see that $U$ is saturated and hence adequacy of the predimension inequality implies strong adequacy.
+We show that the models of a theory (which is essentially the universal theory of appropriate reducts of differential fields) have the strong amalgamation property (along with all other necessary properties), construct the strong Fra\"iss\'e limit $U$ and give an axiomatisation of its first-order theory.
+This gives an axiomatisation of the theory of the differential equation of the $j$-function assuming adequacy of the Ax-Schanuel inequality.
+We do not prove adequacy in this paper, but it follows from the results of this section and those of \cite{Aslanyan-Eterovic-Kirby-Diff-EC-j}.

 The definitions and results of this section are analogous to their exponential counterparts.
 Many proofs are adapted from \cite{Kirby-semiab} and \cite{Bays-Kirby-exp}.
 However, we should note that some things are simpler for $j$ while others are subtler and more complicated.
+Moreover, there are some inaccuracies in \cite{Kirby-semiab} some of which have been corrected in various papers, but some still remain.
+For instance, the exponential analogue of Proposition \ref{ID} of this paper is missing from \cite{Kirby-semiab} (it is assumed to be trivial in the proof of \cite[Theorem 4.11]{Kirby-semiab}).
+Those issues are addressed in this section for the $j$-function, and their exponential counterparts can be dealt with similarly.